Do Invasive Dental Procedures Cause Prosthetic Joint Infections? – The PJI Study

 What can I do if I don't want my data used in this study?

 Prosthetic (artificial) replacement of poorly functioning, painful and diseased joints is now a common procedure.
 However, late prosthetic joint infections (LPJI), caused by blood-borne bacteria (bacteremia), are a common complication with high morbidity, and potential mortality, as well as high treatment, patient and societal costs.
 In an attempt to reduce the risk of LPJI, dentists in some parts of the world (particularly the USA) are recommended to give prosthetic joint patients antibiotics before invasive dental procedures (IDP).
 This is called antibiotic prophylaxis (AP).
 The purpose of this is to reduce the risk of a bacteremia occurring following an IDP that might result in infection of the prosthetic joint.
-However, there is little evidence to for any association between IDP and LPJI and there are no clinical trial data demonstrating if AP is effective or not.
-Currently AP is not recommended in the UK for individuals with prosthetic joints but is in the US.
+However, there is little evidence for any association between IDP and LPJI and there are no clinical trial data demonstrating if AP is effective or not.
+Currently AP is not recommended in the UK for individuals with prosthetic joints, but is recommended in the US.
 Data proving or disproving any association between IDP and LPJI is urgently needed.

 The aim of the study is to identify if there is any association between the occurrence of invasive dental procedures and development of LPJI.